 Accepted forms of payment include cash, check, debit card, credit card (VISA, MasterCard and Discover only), money orders, cashier’s checks, and traveler’s checks.

-No. You can make payments on your Perkins loan at any time.
-By prepaying on your Perkins loan, or paying more than the minimum due, you can reduce the amount of interest you would otherwise have to pay.
+You can make payments on your Perkins loan at any time.
+By prepaying on your Perkins loan, or paying more than the minimum due, you can reduce the amount of interest you would otherwise have to pay later.
+BUT, paying between the 8th and 24th of the month, after you enter repayment, will only apply to the loan principal.
+It will not go toward the monthly minimum payment.
+You can also not "pay ahead" your loan.
+Payments must be made every month.

 Payments that are late are subject to a late fee equal to 10% of your installment payment.
 If your installment payment is $40.00 the late fee would be $4.00.
-If no payment is received or late fees go unpaid, your account will be reported as past due to the national credit bureaus.
+If no payment is received or late fees go unpaid, your account will continue to be reported as past due to the national credit bureaus.
+This may affect your credit score.

 If you are having trouble making payments you can request forbearance on your Perkins loan.
 If you request forbearance, interest will continue to accrue on your Perkins loan and it will be due along with your monthly installment amount at the end of the forbearance period.
-However, depending on your situation, you may qualify for an unemployment or economic hardship deferment.
+Failure to begin repayment or request another forbearance at the end of your forbearance period can result in additional fees.
+Depending on your situation, you may qualify for an unemployment or economic hardship deferment. https://www.cwu.edu/student-accounts/perkins-loans-forms

 If you have a Perkins loan and work in an approved field, you may qualify for partial postponement or cancelation.
 Approved fields include: Law enforcement, Firefighter, Librarian, Service/Peace Corps, Education (Teachers), and Medical.
 Review your Perkins Promissory Note and your rights and responsibilities for more information.
 If you think you might qualify for cancelation of your Perkins loan you need to speak with Financial Aid at CWU.